-By importing just one or both management pack files, the initial discovery behavior of the PKI Certificate Verification management pack can be adjusted to individual needs.
+By importing just the main or the main and the quick start override management pack files, the initial discovery behavior of the PKI Certificate Verification management pack can be adjusted to individual needs.

 The discovery of all certificate stores is disabled by default.
 After importing the main management pack bundle file SystemCenterCentral.Utililities.Certificates.mpb, overrides will have to be configured to enable the discovery where required.
-This process is described in chapter Enabling or disabling discovery of certificate stores on page 15.
+This process is described in chapter Enabling or disabling discovery of certificate stores on page 16.

 The file 'SystemCenterCentral.
 Utilities.
 Certificates.
 QuickStartOverrides.xml' contains such an override.
-It enables discovery of the personal certificate store (My) for all Windows Server targets.
+It enables discovery of the Personal certificate store (My) for all Windows Server targets plus the discovery of the Web Hosting store on Windows Server 2012 and 2012 R2.
 Importing this unsealed management pack is optional and is thought to ease the process of getting started with the PKI Certificate Verification management pack in lab or pre-production environments.